Best Paleo Protein Powders for 2024 (Gluten-Free & Dairy-Free)

 Note that people with shellfish allergies should probably avoid cricket and insect protein sources.

 AIP stands for autoimmune protocol and is a stricter version of paleo that cuts out nuts, seeds, artificial sweeteners including stevia, chocolate, eggs, and nightshades.
 Learn more about the AIP Diet for Beginners.

 The best AIP protein powders include the unflavored versions of Equip Foods Prime Protein, Vital Proteins Collagen Peptides, and Ancient Nutrition Bone Broth Protein.
 Unflavored Cricket Protein is also consider safe for AIP (as long as you don’t have a shellfish allergy).

 Based on my research, there are currently no ready to go, individually packaged paleo protein shakes on the market.
 If you know of one, let me know!
 There is a fairly decent pre-made shake mix that I think is decent.
 It is vegan but not paleo.
-See my review of whether Kachava is healthy or not.
+See my reviews of whether Kachava is healthy or not or if Premier Protein is healthy or not.

 No, whey protein is not considered paleo because it is made from dairy.
-Dairy products are not considered paleo.
+Dairy products are not considered paleo, although it’s best to test it for yourself.
 See my article, Paleo Diet for Beginners for more information.

 Yes!
 This list also includes the best gluten-free and dairy-free protein powders.